aiforged/docs/docs/services/utilities/aiforged-pdf-converter.md

 * PDF: for normalization/flattening to image‑only if needed
 * Office documents (DOCX, XLSX, PPTX) where enabled in your environment

-{% hint style="info" %}
+!!! info
     If your content is in a different format, you can route it through the PDF Converter first, then send the normalized PDF to downstream services.
 Availability of some conversions (e.g., Office formats) may depend on your environment.
-{% endhint %}

 ***